medic/cht-conf/README.md

 column(s) | Comma delimited list of columns you wish to add/edit.
 If this is not specified all columns will be added. | No docDirectoryPath | This action outputs files to local disk at this destination | No. Default `json-docs` file(s) | Comma delimited list of files you wish to process using edit-contacts.
-By default, contact.csv is searched for in the current directory and processed. | No. updateOfflineDocs | If passed this updates the docs already in the docDirectoryPath instead of downloading form the server. | No.
+By default, contact.csv is searched for in the current directory and processed. | No. updateOfflineDocs | If passed, this updates the docs already in the docDirectoryPath instead of downloading from the server. | No.

 ### Example